hdShang/arxiv-daily/docs/cs-CV/2025-05-29/papers/250523704v1-cldtracker-a-comprehensive-language-description-for-visual-tracking.md

 ---
 layout: default
-title: CLDTracker: A Comprehensive Language Description for Visual Tracking
+title: "CLDTracker: A Comprehensive Language Description for Visual Tracking"
 ---

 # CLDTracker: A Comprehensive Language Description for Visual Tracking